 It's difficult for me to debug this further, because the ResponsiveVoice.js library is minimized, and they don't provide an uglified version in the plugin or on their website.
 I'd suggest that the user open a request with the vendor so that their team can have a look at it. https://responsivevoice.freshdesk.com/support/solutions

-#7 Updated by scott voth about 3 years ago
+#7 Updated by scott voth over 3 years ago

 Hi - I finally got a reply from responsiveVoice team: